Yuh Myung-woo: Professional career

-Yuh's first title defense came against future WBO light flyweight champion Jose De Jesus.
-Yuh won a hard fought 15 round unanimous decision by scores of 144-141, 144-143 and 146-141.
-These two would fight again two years later with Yuh once again taking a decision.
+Yuh's first title defense came against future WBO light-flyweight champion Jose De Jesus.
+Yuh won a hard-fought 15-round unanimous decision by scores of 144-141, 144-143, and 146-141.
+These two would fight again two years later, with Yuh once again taking a decision.

-Yuh scored 3 stoppage victories in his next four title defenses, including the only 1st round KO victory of his career, crushing Eduardo Tunon at 2:46 of the opening round.
+Yuh scored three stoppage victories in his next four title defenses, including the only first-round KO victory of his career, crushing Eduardo Tunon at 2:46 of the opening round.

-Future IBF flyweight champion Rodolfo Blanco would fall in 8 rounds in Yuh's 6th defense which took place at Sunin University at Incheon, on September 9, 1987.
+On September 9, 1987, future IBF flyweight champion Rodolfo Blanco would fall after eight rounds in Yuh's sixth defense, taking place at Sunin University at Incheon.

-Yuh Myung-woo's 7th title defense came against career trial horse Willy Salazar.
+Yuh Myung-woo's 7th title defense came against career trial-horse Willy Salazar.
 Salazar never held a World title in his career, despite holding victories over former & future champions.
-Salazar would hold the NABF light flyweight, the Mexican National flyweight and super flyweight, and the WBC Continental Americas super flyweight titles during his career.
-Salazar also was responsible for handing 2-time world champion Danny Romero his first loss of his career.
+Salazar would hold the NABF light-flyweight title, the Mexican National flyweight and super-flyweight titles, and the WBC Continental Americas super-flyweight title during his career.
+Salazar also was responsible for handing two-time world champion Danny Romero the first loss of his career.

-Yuh's next four title defenses came against Jose De Jesus, a split decision over 12 rounds, and stoppage victories over Putt Ohyuthanakom, Udin Baharudin and Katsumi Komiyama.
+Yuh's next four title defenses included Jose De Jesus—winning a split decision over 12 rounds—and stoppage victories over Putt Ohyuthanakom, Udin Baharudin and Katsumi Komiyama.

 Yuh's 12th title defense came against Mario Alberto De Marco in June 1989.
-Yuh won a unanimous decision over 12 rounds, by scores of 118-113, 118-115 and 119-114.
-Yuh feasted on Japanese challengers in his next two defenses, scoring an 11th round stoppage of Kenbun Taiho and a 7th round KO over future OPBF flyweight champion Hisashi Tokushima.
+Yuh won a unanimous decision over 12 rounds by scores of 118-113, 118-115, and 119-114.
+Yuh then faced Japanese challengers in his next two defenses, scoring an 11th-round stoppage over Kenbun Taiho and a seventh-round KO over future OPBF flyweight champion Hisashi Tokushima.

 On April 29, 1990, Yuh faced the toughest fighter of his career in his 15th title defense.
 Yuh defeated former WBA minimum weight champion Leo Gamez by split decision over 12 rounds.
 The scores were 116-113, 117-115 and 114-116.
 Gamez had entered this fight an undefeated fighter, with a record of 20-0.
 None of the judges were from South Korea.